PrincetonUniversity/pppl_thomson_analysis/tutorials/tutorial_polychromator.md

 It is also possible to add a component of random noise to each element of `sigs` through the optional argument `noise_std`.
+Also, note that these synthetic signals fit perfectly to the Thomson spectrum and will not contain non-ideal features such as contributions from scattered laser light that would need to be corrected for in experimental data.

 ## Evaluating the signals for spectral fitting